salomelamprecht/memory_matching_game/README.md

 * When completing the game and clicking on quit, the game would reload but the previous gameboard would not be replaced.
 This was fixed with reloading the page.
 * Image cards were not loading correctly, different sizes depending on size of screen etc.  Fixed by fixing the cards height and width to 100px.
 * User was unable to select different themes and levels without having multiple different functions for the same thing but different theme and difficulty.
 Fixed by pushing the themed arrays into a separate empty array and then emptying the array upon game completion.
+* Whenever saving the user's name against the highscores list, it saved all of easy, medium and hard levels to 1 highscores table.
+Changed this so that easy, medium and hard level scores are separated out with their own top 10 highscores list.
+* As the user wins an alert was showing, this was changed to a modal instead for the total moves, time taken and score as well as congratulations message for the different levels.

 **Some outstanding issues that still need to be resolved are:**
 * If the user clicks on the cards too fast, same card twice or keeps clicking and doesn't wait for the cards to turn over, matching no longer works as it should.
-* As the user wins currently this shows as an alert rather than a modal
 * Timer currently starts before first click and does not stop on last click.
 * localStorage easy clears with localStorage.clear() in console, however when saving a new score after clearing all previous easy scores up to 10 are listed on the highscores.
 Not an issue for frontend player that does not look at the console.
 * Extra move is counted on at end but does not affect score.

 I uploaded to GitHub and then also tested the website using tablets and mobiles.
 Most responsive testing was completed in Chrome.

-## Version Control
-I used git for version control.
-Created a working-branch for all added changes before committing to the master branch to ensure new additions to the game did not impact on the working game code in the master branch.
-Used push and pull requests to update master branch with successful additions.

 ### *Online Validators*
 #### *HTML Validator* (https://validator.w3.org/)